-[39] Yes.
+[36] Yes.
 I find the Appellant refused to comply with the policy.
 She readily admits that she chose not to get the COVID-19 vaccination.
+I acknowledge that the Appellant applied for a religious accommodation, but she failed to comply with the policy when her accommodation request was denied.

-Did the Appellant know the consequences of not complying with the policy?
+- Did the Appellant know the consequences of not complying with the policy?

-- [40] Yes.
-As set out above, I found it was more likely than not that the Appellant knew the consequences of not complying with the policy, which included suspension and then termination.
+[37] Yes.
+As set out above, I find the Appellant knew the consequences of not complying with the policy included suspension and then termination.
 Despite knowing these were the consequences, the Appellant made the wilful and deliberate decision to not comply with the employer's policy.
-This wilful act of non-compliance constitutes misconduct as it led to the loss of her employment. - [41] I acknowledge the Appellant has a right to decide whether to be vaccinated or disclose her vaccination status.
-But she knew there were consequences if she refused to follow the employer's policy, in response to the PHO.
-In this case the consequences were suspension and dismissal from her employment.
+This wilful act of non-compliance constitutes misconduct as it led to the loss of her employment.